 2014: Ambetter brand introduced for Health Insurance Marketplace products; enters two international markets, Spain and the United Kingdom; adds U.S. Medical Management (USMM), an in-home health services company.

 2015: Acquires health plans in Michigan and Oregon.

 2016: Acquires Health Net and launches the Envolve brand for specialty whole-health solution companies.

 2017: Expands operational footprint in Nebraska, Nevada, Maryland and New York.
 Listed No. 66 on the FORTUNE 500 list and No. 244 on the FORTUNE Global 500 list, Centene becomes the largest Medicaid managed care company in the U.S., as well as the No. 1 insurer in the nation on the Health Insurance Marketplace.

 2018: Adds Pennsylvania and New York health plans; launches the Allwell Medicare Advantage brand.

 As we’ve grown, Centene has never lost its focus on the individual.
 We have built a portfolio of health solutions that allow us to provide effective and accessible healthcare for the people we serve.
 Our Envolve family of specialty companies helps deliver a full spectrum of care, from physical health to emotional wellness.
-Meanwhile, cutting-edge research and insights from the Envolve Center for Health Behavior Change™ – a unique partnership between Centene, the Brown School at Washington University in St. Louis, and the Center for Advanced Hindsight at Duke University – is showing us new ways to influence health behaviors in the millions of individuals we serve.
+Meanwhile, cutting-edge research and insights from the Centene Center for Health Transformation™ – a unique partnership between Centene, the Brown School at Washington University in St. Louis, and the Center for Advanced Hindsight at Duke University – is showing us new ways to influence health behaviors in the millions of individuals we serve.